Guide - TT-RSS on Yunohost on a Linode VPSPublished: 2022.03.09

 [email protected]'s password: (password)

-If your brain is tiny, like mine, you don’t want to install your RSS reader (and other web applications) directly on the machine.
-Instead, we’re going to install YunoHost, a Debian-based OS that does all the hard stuff for you.
+If you’re not comfortable with Docker and an Nginx setup (which is what I prefer), you don’t want to install your RSS reader (and other web applications) directly on the machine.
+Instead, for this exercise we’re going to make life easy and install YunoHost, a Debian-based OS that does all the hard stuff for you.
 Similar solutions exist, but the ones I’ve tried are either less mature (CapRover), paid (Cloudron), or don’t have all the bling that we want (Sandstorm).

 YunoHost is awesome for a variety of reasons, including the fact that they have a library of one-click app installs.
 If you want to know more, I suggest taking a look at their (noob-friendly) documentation.

 - Run the install script in your terminal.

 [email protected]:~# curl https://install.yunohost.org | bash

 - Let your server download and install all the necessary packages.
 This can take a few minutes.